duckdb/duckdb-web/docs/archive/0.7/sql/data_types/numeric.md

 ---
+blurb: Numeric types are used to store numbers, and come in different shapes and sizes.
+expanded: Data Types
 layout: docu
+redirect_from:
+- docs/archive/0.7.1/sql/data_types/numeric
+selected: Documentation/Data Types/Numeric
 title: Numeric Types
-selected: Documentation/Data Types/Numeric
-expanded: Data Types
-blurb: Numeric types are used to store numbers, and come in different shapes and sizes.
 ---

 ## Integer Types
 The types `TINYINT`, `SMALLINT`, `INTEGER`, `BIGINT` and `HUGEINT` store whole numbers, that is, numbers without fractional components, of various ranges.
 Attempts to store values outside of the allowed range will result in an error.
 The types `UTINYINT`, `USMALLINT`, `UINTEGER`, `UBIGINT` store whole unsigned numbers.
 Attempts to store negative numbers or values outside of the allowed range will result in an error